A short story in the Cat in Rabbit's Fur saga.

 you’ll meet your end.

 Exasperated, the woman touched the cold metal at the bottom of her purse.
-It was the “monster-killing” gun that arrived from Zcar two days ago.
+It was one of two “monster-killing” guns that arrived from Zcar days ago.

-Khailani had her doubts that such a thing existed, but Dean wouldn’t have sent her three counties over to an obscure city called Renagasor with literal monsters as its residents if it was ruse.
+Khailani had her doubts that such a thing existed, but Dean wouldn’t have sent her three counties over to an obscure city called Renagasor with literal monsters as its residents if it was a ruse.
 Zcar, the black-market shop keep, was a dragon, and she recalled not too fondly the rows of sharp teeth he hid behind his face mask.
-Renagasor wasn’t easy to access.
-Monsters liked to stay hidden.

-In her last encounter, she suspected the White Rabbit was something inhuman by the way he carried himself and the intensity in his eyes.
-Knowing he was sending her death threats made her more on edge.
+In her encounter with the White Rabbit, she had suspected him to be something inhuman by the way he carried himself and the intensity in his eyes.
+Knowing he was sending her death threats made her nervous.